Top 3 Temples in Bangkok You Can’t Miss!

 Wat Arun (Wat Chaeng) Temple of the Dawn

 From Wat Pho, walk, or take a tuk-tuk to the river taxi to cross over the Chao Phraya River.
-From there you are just steps away from the pearly white Wat Arun.
+From there, you are just steps away from the pearly white Wat Arun.

 Bangkok Top Temples Review

-This covers the top 3 temples to see in Bangkok all of which can be seen in just 1 day in Bangkok!
 If you have more time in Bangkok, I would suggest checking out tours of the best things to do in Bangkok or get a true Thai experience and learning how to cook like a local with one of many Thai Cooking Classes!

 Such a great guide Sam!
 I went to Thailand years ago, but only visited one of the temples on your list.
 Can’t wait to go back someday and see the rest!